-4.3 Material Safety Data Sheets / Safety Data Sheets
+4.3 Safety Data Sheets

-Material Safety Data Sheets (MSDS) or Safety Data Sheets (SDS) are common sources of information on hazardous chemicals, as manufacturers are required to provide one for each chemical product sold.
-For any chemical you receive, the MSDS or SDS must be maintained.
+Safety Data Sheets (SDS, formerly Material Safety Data Sheets) are common sources of information on hazardous chemicals, as manufacturers are required to provide one for each chemical product sold.
+For any chemical you receive, the SDS must be maintained.
 To assist with this requirement, the Biology lab manager and Chemistry lab supervisor maintain the data sheets for their respective departments.
 The EHS Manager maintains a repository of the data sheets for the entire campus.